davidgs/Projects/Q2FY21/20Questions/20Questions.md

 With Camunda, you can have the flexibility of built-in reporting tools that you can use to generate on-demand or other reports as needed.
 All without writing any additional code.
 And every line of code you have to write yourself is a potential business liability.
 It creates the potential for costly bugs, it creates technical debt that must be serviced regularly, and it creates further dependencies that may break in the future.

 All of these are things you want to avoid if at all possible.

+## Question 7

+**How do I send & receive JSON request while calling a external REST from within the BPMN**